 This excerpt is taken directly from the Wikipedia page of Lateralus, and if you ever needed proof that the music industry is on a slippery slope downhill, there it is.

-Lateralus is nothing more than 80 minutes of Tool trying to prove to the world how intelligent they are.
-The album is riddled with pretentiousness and such lazy writing that it just comes across as boring, and at the end of the day, they prove the exact opposite: that they’re clumsy and arrogant songwriters.
+Lateralus is nothing more than 80 minutes of Tool trying to prove to the world that they are intelligent.
+The album is riddled with pretentiousness and such lazy writing. and at the end of the day, they prove the exact opposite: that they’re clumsy, arrogant, and fantastically boring songwriters.

 Nothing makes this clearer than the song lengths.
 Eight of the thirteen songs are above 6 minutes, with a few of those being above 8 minutes.
-Now these drawn out songs are not only way too long, but also they are split up by multiple useless interludes.
-The point Tool are trying to make is that no matter how much pointlessness they put in their albums, fans will still listen to it because they think it makes them smarter.
+Not only are these drawn out songs are way too long, but they are also split up by multiple useless interludes, or filler.
+The point Tool are trying to make is that no matter how much pointlessness they put in their albums, they're confident that fans will still eat it up because they think it makes them edgy and deep.
 But I assure you, it doesn’t.

-Now let’s talk about the band members for a minute.
+Let’s talk about the band members for a minute.
 These guys are often regarded as legends, for what reason is beyond me.
-Maynard is perhaps the most boring vocalist of all time.
-Throughout the whole album it sounds like he’s sitting in a Macroeconomics lecture course after injecting a pound of heroin in his arm, desperately looking for sharp objects in the room to stab him in the neck with to take him out of his misery.
-He’s absolutely depressing to listen to, and his lyrics make it even worse because it proves that he thinks he’s smart.
-He’s easily the most conceited member of the group, using stuff like the Fibonacci sequence for his lyrics to pretend he has culture because he took one finite math class in high school.
-Also “Ticks & Leeches” features some of the weakest screaming I’ve heard, only comparable to M. Shadows off Waking the Fallen
+Maynard is the most boring vocalist of all time.
+Throughout the whole album it sounds like he’s dozing off in a Macroeconomics lecture after injecting a pound of heroin in his arm.
+He’s absolutely depressing to listen to, and his lyrics make it even worse because he thinks he’s smart.
+He’s easily the most conceited member of the group, using stuff like the Fibonacci sequence as lyrics to pretend he has some culture because he took one finite math class in high school.
+Also “Ticks & Leeches” features some of the gayest screaming ever recorded, only comparable to M. Shadows off Waking the Fallen

-Now the album isn’t all bad.
+Now, the album isn’t all bad.
 Well actually it is, but the closest they get to a decent song is “Schism,” one of their most famous songs.
-It has a unique bass line and some relatively catchy hooks, but again Maynard ruins any momentum the song had as soon as his mundane vocals come in.
+It has a cool bass line and some catchy hooks, but again Maynard ruins any momentum the song had as soon as his stupid vocals come in.
 Don’t get me wrong, it’s not like the album isn’t good for nothing.
-If you have insomnia and ran out of Ambien, throw on Lateralus and you’ll be able to sleep through an earthquake.
-But if you truly appreciate music for what it is, Lateralus is nothing more than an album that shows other musicians exactly what not
+If you have insomnia and ran out of Lunesta, throw on Lateralus and you’ll be able to sleep through an earthquake.
+But if you truly appreciate music for what it is, Lateralus is nothing more than an album that demonstrates to other musicians exactly what not